 - 3. The event triggered and park action related PTZ movement will be locked for 180 seconds after you enter the line crossing detection interface.
 Optionally, you can click the - Unlock(69s) button to manually activate the movement, or lock the movement when the button turns to Lock by clicking it. - 4.
 Select the region from the dropdown list for detection settings. - 5.
 Click the Draw Area button to start the region drawing. - 6.
-Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing.

-Repeat the step to configure other regions.
+Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing. - Repeat the step to configure other regions.
 Up to 4 regions can be set.
-You can click the button to clear all pre-defined regions.

-- 7. Configure the parameters for each detection region separately. - Sensitivity: The value of the sensitivity defines the size of the object which can trigger the alarm.
-When the sensitivity is high, a very small object can trigger the alarm. - Detection Target: You can select Human, Vehicle, or Other as the detection target.
-If Human is selected, only human beings will be identified as detection objects and as well as Vehicle and Other. - 8.
+You can click the button to clear all pre-defined regions. - 7.
+Configure the parameters for each detection region separately. - Sensitivity: The value of the sensitivity defines the size of the object which can trigger the alarm.
+When the sensitivity is high, a very small object can trigger the alarm. - 8.
 Click Arming Schedule tab to enter the arming schedule setting interface.
 The time schedule configuration is the same as the settings of the arming schedule for motion detection.
 Refer to Section 5.2.1 Configuring Motion Detection for more details. - 9.
 Click Linkage Method tab to select the linkage method taken for the region exiting alarm, Notify Surveillance Center, Send Email, Upload to FTP, Trigger Channel, Smart Tracking, White Light Flashing, Audible Warning, and Trigger Alarm Output are selectable. - For speed dome, you can also choose to link smart tracking.
-Smart Tracking should be configured in advance. - For certain models, White Light Flashing and Audible Warning are supported.
+Smart Tracking should be configured in advance.

+- For certain models, White Light Flashing and Audible Warning are supported.
 Refer to Section 5.2.1 Configuring Motion Detection for detailed configuration. - 10.
 Click button to save the settings.